NBA mock draft: Where will Ayton, Doncic, Young and Bagley land?

 Minnesota desperately needs to add depth to its guard and wing rotations, preferably someone who can also bring 3-point shooting and defense.

-DiVincenzo put himself firmly on the NBA map with a memorable performance in the NCAA tournament championship game, and then continued his strong play at the NBA combine.
-He's a versatile guard who brings toughness and aggressiveness on both ends of the floor, as well as deep range from beyond the arc.
+DiVincenzo put himself firmly on the NBA map with a memorable performance in the NCAA tournament championship game and continued his strong play at the NBA combine.
+He's a versatile guard who brings toughness and aggressiveness on both ends of the floor as well as deep range from beyond the arc.
 The fact that he doesn't need the ball in his hands to be successful is attractive alongside the likes of Jimmy Butler and Karl-Anthony Towns.

 Starting salary: $2,142,360